Ramachandra Guha in NDTV

 The worm has turned.
 The banks and government alike have failed to deliver recovery.
 The people want revenge, and have found it – of all places – in the European parliament.
 It has declared that EU bankers cannot get bonuses bigger than their salaries, or twice as big if shareholders approve.
 This applies wherever EU bankers work, and to any overseas banker working in the EU.

-Meanwhile, Swiss referendum now requires top executives to seek explicit shareholder approval for their pay, with a ban on golden hellos and goodbyes.
+Meanwhile, a Swiss referendum now requires top executives to seek explicit shareholder approval for their pay, with a ban on golden hellos and goodbyes.
 The Netherlands is talking of a tighter 20% cap on bonuses.
 Even laissez-faire Britain has seen the National Association of Pension Funds demand that boards keep executive pay rises down to inflation.

 Europe's once omnipotent banking lobby has been all but neutered by the scale of scandal.
 The German government caved in to the EU parliament under pressure from the opposition Social Democrats.
 This was after the Libor scandal revealed Deutsche Bank cutting one trader's bonus by £34m, thus implying a staggering original sum.
 The Swiss campaign was kicked into life by the drugs firm Novartis giving its departing chairman a $76m gift.
 Some 68% of Swiss voted for the new curb.